uoracs/talapas2-knowledge-base/docs/how-to_articles/how-to_install_r_packages_with_conda.md

 ## Using an `environment.yml`

 - **Prepping your** `environment.yml`
-  start by obtaining your desired `environment.yml` and ensure that all dependencies have corresponding versions numbers.
-An example ` environemt.yml ` file can be seen below.
+  : Start by obtaining your desired `environment.yml` and ensure that all dependencies have corresponding versions numbers.
+An example ` environment.yml ` file can be seen below.
 ```bash
 name: my-r-env
 channels: